-Those captains fishing in the area of southern high latitude are greatly concerned about bait losses and incidental catch of seabirds.
-Most of the captains take several measures at the same time to avoid bait biting by seabirds, such as hook-casting before dawn, using weighted branchlines, using semi-thawed baits, etc.
+Those captains fishing in the area of south high latitude are greatly concerned about bait losses and incidental catch of seabirds.
+Most of captains take several measures at the same time to avoid bait biting by seabirds, such as hook-casting before dawn, installing tori line, using semi-thawed baits, etc.

-Besides, in line with "International Plan of Action for Reducing Incidental Catch of Seabirds in Longline Fisheries" of FAO, Taiwan has adopted "National Plan of Action for Reducing Incidental Catch of Seabirds in Longline Fisheries (NPOA-Seabirds)" which came into force in October 2006 to act as a basis for establishing seabird conservation policy.
+Besides, in line with "International Plan of Action for Reducing Incidental Catch of Seabirds in Longline Fisheries" of FAO, Taiwan has drafted "National Plan of Action for Reducing Incidental Catch of Seabirds in Longline Fisheries (NPOA-Seabirds)" to be acted as a basis for establishing seabird conservation policy.

-Similarly, in respect of sharks, we have also adopted NPOA-sharks which entered into force in May 2006, not only for the guidance to encourage full usage of caught shark, but also for avoidance of waste.
+Similarly, in respect of sharks, we have also drafted NPOA-sharks not only for guidance to encourage full usage of caught shark, but also for avoidance of waste.